Had a great time on my Manali trip with Tour My Holiday.Everything was easy and well-managed. Loved it

 Camping in Kanatal is a must-try activity for travelers who want to experience the raw beauty of

-Several campsites are available, offering breathtaking views of the Himalayan ranges, lush valleys, and

-star-lit night skies.
-The camps provide well-equipped tents, bonfires, delicious local food, and

-adventure activities like rappelling, zip-lining, and rock climbing.
-Spending a night in the wilderness,

-away from the noise of the cities, is a refreshing experience that allows visitors to connect with

 nature.
+Several campsites are available, offering breathtaking views of the Himalayan ranges, lush

+valleys, and star-lit night skies.
+The camps provide well-equipped tents, bonfires, delicious local

+food, and adventure activities like rappelling, zip-lining, and rock climbing.
+Spending a night in the

+wilderness, away from the noise of the cities, is a refreshing experience that allows visitors to

-Some of the best campsites are located near Kodia Forest and Surkanda Devi Temple, offering
+connect with nature.
+Some of the best campsites are located near Kodia Forest and Surkanda Devi Temple,

-mesmerizing sunrise and sunset views.
-Bonfires, storytelling sessions, and live music around the camp
+offering mesmerizing sunrise and sunset views.
+Bonfires, storytelling sessions, and live music around

 On the other hand, trekking in Kanatal is a fantastic way to explore the region’s unspoiled

-of the most famous treks is the Surkanda Devi Temple Trek, a 2 km uphill trek from Kaddukhal that
+beauty.
+One of the most famous treks is the Surkanda Devi Temple Trek, a 2 km uphill trek from Kaddukhal

 temple.
 Another exciting trekking route is through the Kodia Forest, where travelers can witness

-flora and fauna, including wild boars, barking deer, and different species of birds.
-The trail is
+diverse flora and fauna, including wild boars, barking deer, and different species of birds.
+The trail

 For those looking for a longer trek, Chamba to Kanatal trek is an excellent option, offering scenic